-- Drive-on passengers must get to the ferry terminal 60-minutes early when departing Port Angeles and 90-minutes when leaving Victoria.
+- Drive-on passengers must get to the ferry terminal 60 minutes early when departing Port Angeles and 90 minutes when leaving Victoria.

 - The ferry line offers free round-trip tickets to passengers traveling on their birthday.
 You just have to be leaving on your actual birthday.

-- There is a duty-free store on the ship that opens about half-way through the trip and closes before reaching your destination.
+- There is a duty-free store on the ship that opens about halfway through the trip and closes before reaching your destination.

-- When you get to Victoria/return to Port Angeles, the boarder patrol will drill you about why you are there/what you did.
+- When you get to Victoria/return to Port Angeles, the border patrol will drill you about why you are there/what you did.
 Have a good answer prepared.
 They don’t seem to like it when you are vague, so try to give details.